rimhof456/FortiGate/README.md

-# Fortinet
+# FortiGate
-Templates and configurations for testing various Fortinet solutions.
+Templates and configurations for testing various FortiGate architecture design